Tommydreamer57/meiosis-demo/README.md

 <br/>

-## Meiosis Components
+## App Component

-Before we go into the top-level function that manages updates, let's take a look at what a component looks like:
+Before we go into the `update` function, let's take a look at what a component looks like:

 <summary><code>app.js</code></summary>